byt3n33dl3/CorpHydra/README.md

 is only version 1.

-If using JSON output, the results file may not be valid JSON if there are serious errors in booting CorpHydra.
+If using JSON output, the results file may not be valid JSON if there are serious errors in booting thc-Hydra.

 JSON Schema